Kardea’s Shrimp and Grits

 A good rule of thumb: 4 parts liquid to 1 part grits.

-Use half water, half milk (or broth) for the best balance of creaminess and flavor.
+You can try half water, half milk (or chicken stock) for the best balance of creaminess and flavor.

 3. Heat & stirring